CodeSeoul/nodejs-course/lesson5/README.md

 ## What are Streams?

-Streams can be readable, writable, or both.
+Streams can be readable, writable, or *both* using buffers in memory.

+### Anology

+- Streaming music VS. Downloading MP3 files
+- YouTube VS. Downloading video clips.

-### Streams vs Arrays
+### Streams VS. Arrays

 You can think of streams ab being like arrays, but...
 - Arrays: having data distributed *over space*